-The router is one of my favorite woodworking tools, probably because there are so many cool profiles that can be applied to an edge using a router.
-The number of profiles that can be applied to the edge of a board are almost limitless, whether using a complex profile or making a series of partial profile cuts with the ten basic router bit profiles.
+The router is one of our favorite woodworking tools, probably because there are so many cool profiles that can be applied to an edge using a router.
+The number of profiles that can be applied to the edge of a board is almost limitless, whether using a complex profile or making a series of partial profile cuts.

-There are plenty of ways to use a router: you can use a plunge router base and drive the bit into the wood for the length of the cut; you can use a... stationary base router and ease the bit into the cut on the edge of the board; you can even mount the stationary base router upside down in a router table and move the wood past the router bit.
+There are plenty of projects on which you can use a router: you can use a plunge router base and drive the bit into the wood for the length of the cut; you can use a stationary base router and ease the bit into the cut on the edge of the board; and you can even mount the stationary base router upside down in a router table and move the wood past the router bit.

 A coffee table is ideal for displaying books with great images.
 Sometimes, it's easier to display the book vertically.
 In that case, an adjustable bookstand can be just the ticket.
 In these free woodworking plans, learn how to build an oak book stand with two matching halves separated by a pair of hinges.
 This is a fun project and one that allows for creativity on the edges with a router.

 Another great woodworking project for the kitchen is a hardwood cutting board.
 You can use a variety of hardwoods to build a cutting board, and each one will give a different look.
 With breadboard ends and rounded edges, this is a fun, educational, and practical project.

 A louvered door or window shutter allows for considerable airflow through the opening but provides the privacy of a traditional door panel.
 Louvers aren't difficult to build if you have the requisite jigs for cutting the notches in the stiles.